piotrbajdek/cargo-my-bin/README.md

 ## CARGO-MY-BIN

-[cargo-my-bin](https://github.com/piotrbajdek/cargo-my-bin) is a sub-command for Cargo displaying the content of `.cargo/bin/`.
+[cargo-my-bin](https://github.com/piotrbajdek/cargo-my-bin) is a plugin for Cargo displaying the contents of `.cargo/bin/`.

 cargo-my-bin works on Linux and other Unix-like operating systems.